Steven Waldman: Biography

 Waldman is a 1984 graduate of Columbia University, where he served as editor-in-chief of the Columbia Daily Spectator.

 After college, Waldman was a political journalist.
 In 1986–87, he served as editor of The Washington Monthly.
 He was the national editor of U.S. News & World Report, and worked for eight years in Newsweek's Washington bureau as a national correspondent writing cover stories on social issues.

 Waldman co-founded Beliefnet in 1999.
 He was its CEO from 2002 to 2007, leading it out of bankruptcy to a sale to News Corp.; he continued as editor-in-chief until November 2009.

 In late 2009, he became a senior advisor to the chairman of the Federal Communications Commission, serving out of the Office of Strategic Planning.
 He was assigned to "lead an open, fact-finding process to craft recommendations to meet the traditional goals of serving the public interest and making sure that all Americans receive the information, educational content, and news they seek."
 The position arose in response to the report of the Knight Commission on the Information Needs of Communities in a Democracy and other studies that called on the FCC for "new thinking" to "ensure the information opportunities of America’s people and the information vitality of our democracy."

 In 2015, he wrote a report called "Report for America", proposing a national program to improve local journalism.
 In 2017, he teamed with The GroundTruth Project, an existing nonprofit news organization, and its CEO, Charles Sennott, to launch the program.
 The first class of Report for America corps members entered newsrooms in 2018.
 Initial funding came from the Google News Initiative, the Knight Foundation, Craig Newmark and others.

 In 2016, he founded LifePosts, a platform for online memorials and other life milestones.
 The platform is used by local media and funeral homes.

+Waldman is the founder and president of Rebuild Local News, a nonpartisan nonprofit advocacy group committed to addressing the decline of local news and enhancing local democracy.

 Waldman is also a speaker on topics relating to the spiritual marketplace, the changing roles of religion in America, and the convergence of spirituality and marketing.
 In 2000, he was named by Time Magazine as an "innovator" in its "100: The Next Wave" feature.
 He has been a speaker at The World Economic Forum in Davos, Switzerland, "The Resurgence of Religion in Politics" series at The Carnegie Council, The Renaissance Weekend, and numerous religious, policy and media conferences.